dataactuary/Getting_and_Cleaning_data_project/CodeBook.md

 # Codebook for 'tidy_mean.txt'

+## Tranformations

+The following steps have been performed to attain a tidy dataset.

+- Read data.
+- Merge the training and the test sets to create one data set.
+- Extract the mean and standard deviation for each measurement.
+- Use descriptive activity names to name the activities in the data set.
+- Appropriately label the data set with descriptive variable names.
+- Create a second, independent tidy set with the average of each variable for each activity and each subject.
+- Write the data set to the 'tidy_mean.txt' file.

 ## Variables

 SubjectId                                                          : int  1 1 1 1 1 1 2 2 2 2 ...